Asymptotic false discovery control of the Benjamini-Hochberg procedure for pairwise comparisons: Main results

 If, for every $\epsilon > 0$, we can show that, as $m, n \longrightarrow \infty$,

 and

 then \eqref{FDPcontrol} is proven since, by \eqref{threshold}, the expression

-is less than $1 + \epsilon$ with probability tending to one. \eqref{ULLN} essentially amounts to proving a uniform law of large number, which will be done in \secref{ULLNpf}.
+is less than $1 + \epsilon$ with probability tending to one. \eqref{ULLN} essentially amounts to proving a uniform law of large number, which is deferred to \secref{ULLNpf}.
 We will focus on showing the probabilistic bound for the cutoff point $\hat{\alpha}$ in \eqref{thresholdbdd} for the rest of this section.